 Skip to main content

-Karta runs your harness application and exposes it through one uniform API.
-You push a project; Karta builds an immutable release, serves it, runs each agent turn in an isolated sandbox, streams the result back as typed events, and meters what it costs.
+Karta runs your agent as durable kartas and exposes it through one uniform API.
+You push an agent project; Karta builds an immutable release, serves it, routes each turn into the right karta, runs that turn in a per-session isolated runtime environment, streams the result back as typed events, and meters what it costs.
 This page is the mental model for everything in between.

 The request path